 Flexible road safety barriers are designed so they should not penetrate the passenger compartment of a vehicle, and the vehicle remains upright during and after a collision.
 They are also designed so that after impact the vehicle should not be deflected into an adjacent traffic lane.

-What makes them ideally suited to many NZ roads is that they are narrow so can often be installed without significant widening of the road.
-They are cost effective to install and they work – results show a 70-80 percent reduction in road fatalities wherever they’re installed.
+What makes them ideally suited to many New Zealand roads is that they are narrow so can often be installed without significant widening of the road.
+They are cost effective to install and they work – results show a 70–80 percent reduction in road fatalities wherever they’re installed.

 Motorcyclists don’t have the same protection in a crash as the occupants of vehicles, and special consideration needs to be given for how to keep them safe.
 Roadside and median flexible safety barriers are highly effective in preventing deaths and injuries for all road users including motorcyclists.

 The Safe System approach to road safety holds that while mistakes are inevitable, deaths and serious injuries are not.
 The Transport Agency is investing in improved roads and roadsides that are increasingly safer for motorcyclists when they or other road users make mistakes.
 Motorcyclists have been opposed to flexible road safety barriers because they think the steel ropes will act like a ‘cheese cutter’ when hit by a rider.
 However, studies have shown this assumption is not correct.